lun0522/Notes/IntroToDatabase.md

 - For "End" record, remove transaction from the transaction table
 - For "Update" record, if page is not in dirty page table, add it and set recLSN = LSN
-- For other records, add trasaction to transaction table, set lastLSN = LSN, and change status if commit
+- For other records, add transaction to transaction table, set lastLSN = LSN, and change status if commit

 to determine: